soulhotel/FF-ULTIMA/README.md

+>[!WARNING]
+> This branch contains the source for FF Ultima pre Firefox's 131 Version Update.
+Requires version 120 - 130 to function.

 # <p align="center"> FF ULTIMA... </p>

 ###### <p align="center">. . .
 A theme with too many options.
 And a sequel to [FF Perfection CSS](https://github.com/soulhotel/Perfection-Firefox-CSS-Theme).</p>